hgkamath/puppet-owncloud/README.md

 * path: root directory containing owncloud php files
 * data_dir : root directory containing the data files that owncloud manages
 * user : username of the php-fpm process running owncloud
+* packages : lists the packages to install owncloud as per the host linux distribution
+* passwordsalt : salt that is used to randomize saved passwords in the owncloud database
+* instanceid : an instance id that uniquely identifies and instance of owncloud
 * mysql_password : is the password owncloud server uses to access mysql database
 * mysql_user : username of owncloud user account inside the mysql database
 * mysql_host : is the hostname of the server hosting the mysql server